 The criminal defense lawyers at the Strom Law Firm, LLC know the evidence to look for, including whether a search warrant or arrest warrant issued in your case was properly executed and the standards by which all investigations, searches, and arrests should be performed.

 Drug Laws in South Carolina: What You Need to Know

 Defendants facing drug penalties in South Carolina can be punished with a monetary fine and mandatory minimum sentences of up to life in prison with no chance of parole, depending on:

 • whether the case is brought in state or federal district court, and

 • how many prior drug offenses a defendant has.

-A Drug Charge is a Serious Crime that Can Lead to Future Consequences
+A Drug Crime is a Serious Charge that Can Lead to Future Consequences

 A conviction or bond forfeiture even for a simple possession conviction creates a criminal record and requires automatic suspension of your driver’s license.
 Other consequences include, but are not limited to:

 If you are arrested and have a prior drug conviction, you potentially face a mandatory prison sentence in both State and Federal Court.
 If you are convicted of any drug crime, another drug offense charge regardless of the charge will be a second drug offense, even if the drugs or charges involved differ from the first offense.